The announcement of our Trademark Series

 🇬🇧 - #1 The trade mark reform in Germany and France

 The transposition of the EU Trademark Directive 2015/2436 has led to significant changes in German and French trademark law.
-In the new MARSFLIX Summer Series we therefore want to present the most important changes in trademark law this summer.
+In the new Trademark Series we therefore want to present the most important changes in trademark law.

 Our focus will of course be on French-German comparative law and we will have to admit again that a complete harmonisation is not yet ready!